promitbasak/TicTacToe-Pygame/README.md

 ## How to play:
 ### Windows:
 - Download the game https://github.com/promitbasak/TicTacToe-Pygame/releases/download/1.0/TicTacToe.exe
+- You can also download from SourceForge: https://sourceforge.net/projects/tictactoe-pygame/
 - Install it.
 - Open the installation folder.
 - Run tictactoe_pygame.exe